vladlohvynovskyi/GroupProjectCS/README.md

 Welcome to the Dreadful Depths!
 The main objective for the game is to get as deep into the dungeon as possible while ensuring a fast and efficient journey.
 It is filled with NPCs and dangerous enemies, so beware!
 You might also just find some objects laying around that might help you along your journey.
 All the best and don't dread the depths too much (they might just take revenge).

-Follow the steps below to run the game on your device:
+Follow the steps below to run the game on your device(make sure you have python3 installed):
-1. Your device must have 'pygame' installed, if you do not have it, please follow the steps below, if you already have it, you skip to step 3
+1. Your device must have 'pygame' installed.
+If you do not have it, please follow the steps below.
+If you already have it, you skip to step 3
-2. Use the command "python3 -m pip install --user pygame" to install pygame, if that does not work try venv: python3 -m venv ~/pongenv venv\Scripts\activate python3 -m pip install pygame
+2. Use the command "python3 -m pip install --user pygame" to install pygame.
+If that does not work, try venv: python3 -m venv ~/pongenv venv\Scripts\activate python3 -m pip install pygame
-3. To run the game use "python main.py" in the folder where you have downloaded the files
+3. To run the game, use "python3 main.py" in the folder where you have downloaded the files
 4. Enjoy!